 Amid the COVID-19 pandemic and with unemployment at an all-time high, the City is carefully monitoring income tax income vs. expenditures to determine the impacts on the City's finances.
 Income taxes account for approximately 78% of our General Fund budgeted revenue.
-As of May, while we are seeing a decrease in income tax revenues, our finances are holding steady, due in part to early aggressive deferrals of projects and budget reductions until we determine the total impact this will have on the annual budget.
-The City continues to monitor finances and is providing monthly updates to City Council.
-We will better understand the impact in coming months.
+Our finances are holding steady, due in part to aggressive deferrals of projects and budget reductions earlier in the year.
+The City continues to monitor finances and has been providing monthly updates to City Council.

 2020 Income Tax Revenue